MicrosoftDocs/memdocs/sccm/apps/deploy-use/link-users-and-devices-with-user-device-affinity.md

 ---
-title: "Link users and devices with user device affinity | Microsoft Docs"
+title: "Link users and devices with user device affinity"
 description: "Link users and devices with user device affinity and automatically deploy apps to all devices associated with a user." ms.custom: na ms.date: 10/06/2016